 • Review your conference notes as soon as possible.
 Flag important pages; highlight action items.

-• Within a week after the conference, email people you met.
+• Within a week after the conference, email the people you met.
 Let them know you enjoyed meeting them and that you would like to stay connected.

 • After 30 days, revisit your conference participant booklet.
-Select action items and tips that you want to re-emphasize the next 30 days.
+Select action items and tips that you want to re-emphasize for the next 30 days.

 • Complete the conference survey, if offered.
 Give constructive feedback.
 Some assistants are not very nice about the feedback they give.
 Remember, the people who hosted the event did so with good intent.
-They worked very hard to produce their event.
+They worked very hard to produce the event.
 I have no problem with people giving feedback about our administrative conference as long as they are tactful about it.

 • Visit the speakers’ web site to extend your conference learning.
 You might want to purchase one of their books, read their blogs, or sign up for one of the online courses.